Skip to main content

 By

-A Category 4 hurricane, Helene battered areas in and around the Caribbean, the Gulf of Mexico, and parts of the United States’ Eastern Seaboard during the last week of September.
+Hurricane Milton made landfall on 9 October in Florida as a powerful Category 3 storm.
+Mere weeks before, Hurricane Helene battered areas in and around the Caribbean, the Gulf of Mexico, and parts of the United States’ Eastern Seaboard.
 Storm surges and heavy rains produced extreme flooding throughout the region.
-More than 200 people have died in the U.S. states of Florida, Georgia, North Carolina, South Carolina, Tennessee, and Virginia.
+More than 250 people have died in the U.S. states of Florida, Georgia, North Carolina, South Carolina, Tennessee, and Virginia.
 Other countries and areas that experienced severe flooding include the Cayman Islands, Cuba, Honduras, and Mexico.

-Sandra Lilo, another member of the Seminole Lake club, says she’s lucky that her house wasn’t destroyed.
+Sandra Lilo, a member of the Rotary Club of Seminole Lake, Florida, USA, says she’s lucky that her house wasn’t destroyed.

 “Of the 80 houses on my street, probably 78 took water.
 I and my next-door neighbor did not,” she says.
 “Some of my neighbors took 4 feet of water.
 There are 2 or 3 feet of muck in most people’s houses.”

-“You have to get the wet stuff out as fast as you can to prevent mold,” Hallock says.
+“You have to get the wet stuff out as fast as you can to prevent mold,” says Ed Hallock, another member of the Seminole Lake club.
 “Otherwise, it destroys the whole living space.”

 The Rotary Club of Dunedin North, Florida, USA, rented a 26-foot moving truck to collect donations.
-It’s full of shovels and rakes, cases of water, garbage bags, and utility knives to cut up and remove wet carpet.
+It was filled with shovels and rakes, cases of water, garbage bags, and utility knives to cut up and remove wet carpet.
 The club has set up four distribution centers where people can get supplies.

 “This is why you are a Rotarian,” says Mark Middleton, a member of the Dunedin North club and a district governor-nominee.
 Dunedin North has five members whose homes were destroyed.

-Many Rotary clubs are collecting and distributing supplies, raising funds, and assisting those affected by Hurricane Helene.
+The Rotary Foundation has awarded three $25,000 Disaster Response Grants to provide food, medication and supplies to areas affected by the hurricanes.
+Many Rotary clubs are collecting and distributing supplies, raising funds, and assisting those affected.
 Here is information about some of the efforts:

 Donate to Rotary’s Disaster Response Fund, and find a Rotary club near you.